-In order to make a real difference, a good safety committee must go well beyond the basics.
+But in order to make a difference, a good safety committee has to go well beyond the basics.
 Like any effective organization, your safety committee needs a mission statement-a clear expression of management's goals and expectations for the group.
 A mission statement also provides the committee with guidelines that help it meet requirements.
 According to WorkSafeMT's Best Practices for Workplace Safety Committees, top leaders should attend safety committee meetings at least periodically, which demonstrates their interest in the safety program to both supervisors and employees.
 The committee should address legitimate safety issues only.
 Keep meetings from devolving into gripe sessions that accomplish nothing and lead to discord.

-As for pitfalls, workers' compensation carrier SFM points to 10 common safety committee mistakes:
+As for pitfalls, the workers' compensation carrier SFM points to 10 common safety committee mistakes.

-- 1. Roles are not clearly defined.
+- Roles are not clearly defined

-- 2. The committee is too big or too small.
+- The committee is too big or too small

-- 3. New members are not adequately trained.
+- New members are not adequately trained

-- 4. There is no formal meeting agenda.
+- There is no formal meeting agenda

-- 5. There's a lack of follow-up on action items.
+- Lack of follow-up on action items

-- 6. There's inadequate communication.
+- Inadequate communication

-- 7. Management dominates the committee.
+- Domination of the committee by management

-- 8. There's a lack of employee participation.
+- Lack of employee participation

-- 9. There's an inability to adapt to change.
+- Inability to adapt to change

-- 10. There's an insufficient budget.
+- Insufficient budget